 As with most computer controlled systems in modern vehicles, the climate control system may need occasional software updates to address various issues.
 A quality shop will check with the manufacturer to see if there are any Technical Service Bulletins (TSBs) related to the problems you're having and will upgrade the software when possible.

 If your A/C is providing little cooling or none at all, it may be that the system is leaking A/C refrigerant.
-As the system becomes low on refrigerant, you may hear the A/C compressor cycling on and off when the A/C is turned on.
+As the system becomes low on refrigerant, you may hear the A/C compressor cycling on and off rapidly when the A/C is turned on.

 Adding refrigerant to a poorly functioning A/C system without first diagnosing the problem may result in overcharging.
 This has been known to cause damage to the A/C compressor, resulting in a very expensive (and avoidable) repair.